mikelking/cheddar/README.md

 - At this point I have it building the wordpress tree and have setup the iggie file to ignore ALL of WordPress core.

 - Updated to install the mu-plugins

+- Need to add a Vagrant conf so that one can eventually run vagrant up to build a working local dev based upon the WordPress tree installed by composer.
+The Vagrant system would need to setup the db and conf files.